MINAqwq/VR-NetRack/Documentation/GettingStarted.md

 ## Unity 2022.3.10f1
 Unity was chosen for it's compatibility with Oculus headsets, as well as thorough Documentation.
 Because the project uses Unity, C# is used for its scripts.

+It can be downloaded from the [Unity Website](https://unity.com/), alongside the Unity Hub.

 Please refer to the [Unity Documentation](https://docs.unity.com/) for more information.

 ## Visual Studio 2022